 There is empirical evidence that factors work better in combination with one another.
-Logically this makes a lot of sense – for example it is difficult to think about the ‘value’ of a share in isolation from its ‘quality’ – the two are part of a bigger whole.
+Intuitively this makes sense – for example it is difficult to think about the ‘value’ of a share in isolation from its ‘quality’ – the two are part of a bigger whole.
 How best to combine factors is a challenge of limitless complexity.
 Stockopedia’s Stockranks suggest that a simple weighted index can work very well but I see this as a starting point rather than the only or best approach.